ImtiazVision/ACE-GCP/Self_On_Demand/IaaS_and_PaaS.md

  - Raw compute
  - Storage
  - Network capabilities

-Customers pay for what they allocate(use) in this model.
+Customers pay for what they allocate in this model.
 ### Platform as a Service (PaaS)

 **PaaS** offerings:

 - Libraries

+Customers pay for what they use in this model.